sachagd/YoutubeDownloader/README.md

    ```
 ---

+## Accessing Extension Settings

+1. Open a new tab and search `about:addons`.
+2. Find **YouTubeDownloader** in the list.
+3. Click **Options** (or **Preferences**) to change the settings.

+Settings are persistent between download so you don't need to set them each time

 ## How to Use the Extension

 1. Navigate to the YouTube video or playlist you want to download.
-2. Click the extension icon in the Firefox toolbar.
-3. Select your options and start the download.
+2. Click the extension icon in the Firefox toolbar to start the download.

-## Accessing Extension Settings

-1. Open a new tab and go to `about:addons`.
-2. Find **YouTubeDownloader** in the list.
-3. Click **Options or Preferences** to change the settings.

 ## Additional Information
 - By default, files are saved in the extension directory, in a folder named output.